 We are constantly seeking the ways and means to improve and develop the WOSSAC facilities.
 As the former Silsoe College was merged into the University's Cranfield campus, the collection was migrated from the former Silsoe campus to the new Cranfield campus.
 As part of this, the facilities provided were greatly improved.

-Most significantly, Cranfield University management have committed to a building programme to develop a custom-built facility on-campus that, for the first time, will draw together all the principle components of the archive, which until now have necessarily been distributed for space reasons.
-This will entail a significant investment and indeed commitment to the archive by the university.
-Building work is expected to commence in 2019, taking some 2 years for completion.
+Most significantly, following a substantive commitment from Cranfield University, a building programme was recently completed to develop a custom-built facility on-campus, the 'agri-informatics building' B121.
+This, for the first time, draws together all the principle components of the archive, which until now have necessarily been distributed for space reasons.
+This has entailed a significant investment and indeed commitment to the archive by the university.
+The building work, which commenced in 2019, took some 2 years for completion and culminated in a grand opening ceremony in June 2021 with Defra Minister George Eustice MP.

 The WOSSAC archive contains a broad spectrum of soils and natural resource materials from around the world.
 These include items which are of historic importance; documents which still remain the only systematic survey records from many areas; and valuable laboratory data which provides time-referenced benchmarks.
 Below are some examples of these documents which provide an insight into the diversity of materials held within WOSSAC.
 The index numbers relate to the WOSSAC item coding system, and the thumbnail sketch indicates why these documents are conserved.